Interested to know what are the top things to do in Tallinn? Read on and learn more about this beautiful city.

 What to expect in a medieval Estonian restaurant?

 Tons of pork, potatoes, and preserves!
 Sorry vegetarians, some countries do love their meat!
-But, don’t worry though because let’s face the fact that we now live in a modern world where food import and export is reliable – you’ll likely find restaurants that sell vegetarian options.
+But, don’t worry, though, because let’s face the fact that we now live in a modern world where food import and export are reliable – you’ll likely find restaurants that sell vegetarian options.

-For the meat eaters, however, you’re in for a treat!
-Because not only you get to experience eating in a tavern lit with candlelight (no actual electricity here guys!) and servers dressed in medieval clothing, but you also get to eat some of the weirdest food you’ll ever have in your life (that perhaps neither the Estonians these days would eat).
+For the meat-eaters, however, you’re in for a treat!
+Because not only you get to experience eating in a cavern lit with candlelight (no actual electricity here guys!) and servers dressed in medieval clothing, but you also get to eat some of the weirdest food you’ll ever have in your life (that perhaps neither the Estonians these days would eat).
 It’s medieval, come on, the cuisine has evolved since the dawn of times.

 You must be wondering now, was it good?

 The only thing I remember didn’t stick well was the fermented fish with cottage cheese – that was extra weird for me, but I tried it, and for the sake of actually having tried it I now know that I won’t be ordering it when I see it in a menu.

 My ultimate favorite Medieval themed Estonian restaurant in Tallinn is Olde Hansa.
 So, this should be high up on your list!
 Because if what to do in Tallinn is a mystery, this absolutely answers it.

 Seek out the best Pelmeenid in town!

 Pelmeenid is a dumpling quite similar to ravioli of Italy, but instead of eating it with some pasta sauce – you eat it with sour cream!
 It is delicious, and it is one of my favorite Estonian dishes.
 My partner, who is Estonian, by the way, totally agrees on this.

 However, Pelmeenid does not originate from Estonia, and I think most Baltic countries have their version of Pelmeenid.
-In fact, Pelmeenid (for Estonians) originated from Russia and was adopted by most Baltic countries that were once part of USSR.
-Nevertheless, each country now produces its very own Pelmenis which are delicious on its own.
+In fact, Pelmeenid (for Estonians) originated from Russia and was adopted by most Baltic countries that were once part of the USSR.
+Nevertheless, each country now produces its very own Pelmenis, which are delicious on its own.

 Why should you try this Estonian dish?